 CLICK HERE to subscribe to our newsletter for exclusive promotions and regular updates on everything coffee!

 The original Ceado E37S is among our all-time favorite grinders.
-With massive 83mm burrs, a powerful 400-watt motor, extremely accurate timed grinding and NSF and UL approval, it’s an impressive grinder perfect for at-home or in commercial use but still accessible to high-end home users.
+With massive 83mm burrs, a powerful 400-watt motor, extremely accurate timed grinding, and NSF and UL approval, it’s an impressive grinder perfect for at-home or in commercial use while still being accessible to high-end home users.

 The E37S has been an incredibly successful grinder for Ceado.
 While some manufacturers have made very few changes to their designs over the years, Ceado redefined espresso grinding with their steady-lock design for locked-in grind size.
 It’s also one of the very few grinders that allow you to get into the grinding chamber with no need to recalibrate after putting it back together.

-The E37S has some upgrades — more on those in a minute and there’s an upgraded E37J model.
-In this blog, we’ll get a close up look at upgrades to the E37S, a specification comparison between the S and the J model and I’ll have results of testing including grind times, dose to dose weight accuracy of timed grinding and we’ll take a look at grind retention.
+The E37S has some upgrades — more on those in a minute — and there’s an upgraded E37J model.
+In this blog, we’ll get a close up look at upgrades to the E37S, a specification comparison between the S and the J model, and I’ll have results of testing grind times, dose to dose weight accuracy of timed grinding, and we’ll take a look at grind retention.

-So, the E37S has a redesigned grinding chamber and discharge area including a chute and gate which self-adjusts to control static and clumping.
-Also, a redesigned adjustable portafilter holder which is included with the grinder and works with single, double and naked portafilters for hands-free grinding.
+So, the E37S has a redesigned grinding chamber and discharge area, including a chute and gate which self-adjusts to control static and clumping.
+Also, a redesigned adjustable portafilter holder is included with the grinder and works with single, double, and naked portafilter for hands-free grinding.

 A couple of real benefits with that.
 First, the grinding chamber is isolated from the threads of the adjustment mechanism.
-In other grinders, coffee and oils get into those threads and as they gum up adjustment becomes difficult.
+In other grinders, coffee and oils get into those threads and gum up, making adjustments difficult.
 And cleaning out gummed up threads, yeah, it’s a real pain in the rear with some grinders.
-Second, with the top burr attached to the burr carrier and plate assembly you can access the grinding chamber for easy cleaning.
+Second, with the top burr attached to the burr carrier and plate assembly, you can access the grinding chamber for easy cleaning.
 Just remove 3 screws and you’re in for cleaning or other maintenance.
-When you put it back together the previous grind setting is maintained.
-So there’s no need for recalibration or dialing in your grind size again—that saves a lot of time and coffee!
+When you put it back together, the previous grind setting is maintained.
+So there’s no need for recalibration or dialing in your grind size again — that saves a lot of time and coffee!